yazubair/datasciencecoursera/CodeBook.md

 Description of variables in UCI HAR Dataset

-Subject.id
-A numeric identifier of the subject
+Subject.id - A numeric identifier of the subject

-Activity
-The name of the particiular activity that includes the following...
+Activity -The name of the particiular activity that includes the following...

-laying
-sitting
-standing
-walking
-walking_downstairs
-walking_upstairs

-Measurements
+laying, sitting, standing, walking, walking_downstairs, walking_upstairs

-The name of the measurement for which the mean is calculated.
+Measurements - The name of the measurement for which the mean is calculated.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.